 What’s in the Free Report?

-The Free Report gives you the university and degree names for the online degrees in our database.
+The Free Report gives you the university and degree names for the online degrees in our database that meet the criteria you select — and a live link to each program’s website.
 You can pick from institutions that you know.
 Use this Free Report to see the universe of available programs and make more informed decisions about your final shopping list of programs.
-If you want to save time and use the information we’ve collected on these programs, we have options for you with our Basic and Basic Plus reports that are nominally priced (a few cents per university).
 Create as many Free Reports as you like!

 Using the Online Degree Database is the smart way to go when shopping for the right online master’s degree.
 It’s like using Carfax before buying your used car, or joining Angie’s List to find a reputable contractor for major home improvements!